Calculating My Child Support in Ontario

 If the support payor is not a biological parent, but is standing in the place of a parent (for example a step parent), then the court can deviate from the Table amount and order the amount it deems appropriate, having regard to the Table amount that would apply, and the existence of any other parents with legal duties in relation to the child (see s.
 5 of the Guidelines).
 This means that as a step-parent, your support payments may be adjusted to take into account the existence of a biological parent who is already paying support.

-If the parents have split custody of their children (1 or more children live with 1 parent at least 60% of the time, and the remaining children live with the other parent at least 60% of the time), then s.
+If the parents have split custody or parenting time of their children (1 or more children live with 1 parent at least 60% of the time, and the remaining children live with the other parent at least 60% of the time), then s.
 8 of the Guidelines specifies that the amount of support to be paid by the higher-income spouse to the lower-income one is the difference between their two Table amounts.
 In other words, the court would look at what the Table amount of support would be for each parent, if that parent were ordered to pay child support to the other.
 It then subtracts the lower-paid spouse’s amount from the higher-paid spouse’s amount.
 This is called the set-off amount, and it is the amount to be paid to the lower-income spouse.

 - The amounts set out in the applicable tables for each of the spouses;